-Alcohol can cause an onset of anxiety symptoms or even worsen someone’s pre-existing anxiety symptoms.
-Many individuals will engage in alcohol use as a harmful coping skill in an attempt to reduce their overall anxiety symptoms.
+Even more unfortunate: alcohol can cause the onset of anxiety symptoms or even worsen someone’s pre-existing anxiety symptoms.
+Many individuals engage in alcohol use in an attempt to reduce their overall anxiety symptoms, but this isn’t a helpful strategy.
 Let’s look more in-depth at the question, “Does alcohol cause anxiety?”

 Does Alcohol Cause Anxiety?